1995parham-me/xandikos/README.md

 ## How to?

-First you need to have Docker installed and then run xandikos:
+First you need to have Docker installed and then run Xandikos:

 ```bash
 docker compose up -d